rragnarsd/weather_cubits/README.md

 The project uses api from: https://www.weatherapi.com/
 - To use the API you need to register and obtain your own key.
-- You can add it to the weather_repository.dart file.
+- You can add it to the weather_endpoints.dart file.

 This project is a starting point for a Flutter application.